materka/fandom/README.md

-A Dart Fandom API library, which makes it easy to access data from specified fandom URL
+A Dart library for Fandom [APIv1][api] (formerly known as Wikia), which makes it easy to access data from specified fandom URL

 ## Usage
+One only need to provide a Fandom URL and a callback method which will take a complete Fandom API URL, and return a json response.
+With this approach the library is fully http client agnostic, so you may use any http client library you like for requests.

-A simple usage example:
+A simple usage example using Dart http library for request:

 ```dart
 import 'dart:convert';